Glass production in Licking County, Ohio

 Licking County has been tied to the glass-making industry throughout the Midwest since the 1800s.
 This is due to the silica deposits found throughout rivers in Ohio.
-Entrepreneurs such as Edward H. Everett supported this industry.
 Although glass production has decreased in Licking County since the 1800s, it is still relevant today.

-History of glass manufacturing
+History

-Shields King & Co. was a glass manufacturing company founded in 1871, and it began making various glass bottles.
-Shields King & Co. was founded by William Shields, David E. Stevens, Oren G. King, William E. Atkinson, and David C. Winegarner.
-They worked alongside other people such as Richard Lumley to complete different patents including self-sealing fruit jars.
+Shields King & Co. was a glass manufacturing company founded in 1871, and it began making glass bottles.
+It was founded by William Shields, David E. Stevens, Oren G. King, William E. Atkinson, and David C. Winegarner.
+They worked with others like Richard Lumley to complete different patents including self-sealing fruit jars.
 Together, King & Co. worked in the Newark Star Glassworks factory to produce beer bottles, jars, and bottle stoppers.

 After opening in 1871, they were successful however; after being bought by Edward H. Everett in 1880, it prompted a significant increase in business.
 During the late 1800s, 20,000 dollars' worth of beer bottles were produced for a brewing company in Cincinnati.
 The factory was in production until it burnt down in May 1893, only to begin production again in December.
 Edward H. Everett decided to facilitate a combination with other glass companies and create The American Bottle Company, a glass container manufacturer in the Midwest.
 It was founded in 1905 and is known for producing various bottles and jars for multiple industries.

 Edward H. Everett caused growth within the glass industry as these factories became entirely based on machines for production.
 Machine-based production benefited the speed at which glassware was produced.
 However, the machines removed the heritage of glass blowers, taking away jobs from previous employees.

 In the 1800s in Licking County this is what a glass bottle would have looked like.

 The “Stevens Tin Top” is an example of a piece of glass produced in the Newark Star Glassworks.
 It had a groove-ring wax sealer in a blue aquamarine glass.
 The jar is hand blown and has a tool applied to the lip.
 There were two patented fruit jars in 1875, and the name of their jars came to be called The Western Pride Self Sealing Jar.
 Shields and King & Co remarked that their jars were the cheapest on the market and that a wrench was unnecessary, therefore easier to open, setting them apart from their opponents.